-On Convergence to Equilibrium Distribution, I. The Klein-Gordon Equation with Mixing
+On Convergence to Equilibrium Distribution, I. The Klein - Gordon Equation with Mixing

-T. V. Dudnikova^{1,}, A. I. Komech^{2,}, E. A. Kopylova^{3,}, Yu.
-M. Suhov4

-- Mathematics Department, Elektrostal Polytechnical Institute, Elektrostal, 144000 Russia.
-E-mail: misis@elsite.ru - Mechanics and Mathematics Department, Moscow State University, Moscow, 119899 Russia.
-E-mail: komech@mech.math.msu.ru - 3 Physics and Applied Mathematics Department, Vladimir State University, Vladimir, Russia.
-E-mail: ks@vpti.vladimir.ru - Statistical Laboratory, Department of Pure Mathematics and Mathematical Statistics, University of Cambridge, Cambridge, UK, E-mail: Y.M.Suhov@statslab.cam.ac.uk
+T.V.
+Dudnikova1 Mathematics Department, Elektrostal Polytechnical Institute, Elektrostal, 144000 Russia; e-mail: misis@elsite.ru.

+A.I.
+Komech2 Mechanics and Mathematics Department, Moscow State University, Moscow, 119899 Russia; e-mail: komech@mech.math.msu.ru.

+E.A.
+Kopylova 3 Physics and Applied Mathematics Department, Vladimir State University, Vladimir, Russia; e-mail: ks@vpti.vladimir.ru.

+Yu.M.
+Suhov Statistical Laboratory, Department of Pure Mathematics and Mathematical Statistics, University of Cambridge, Cambridge, UK; e-mail: Y.M.Suhov@statslab.cam.ac.uk.
-Received: 4 January 2001 / Accepted: 2 July 2001

-Dedicated to M. I. Vishik on the occasion of his 80th anniversary
+Abstract

-Abstract: Consider the Klein-Gordon equation (KGE) in \mathbb{R}^n , $n \geq 2$, with constant or variable coefficients.
+Consider the Klein-Gordon equation (KGE) in \mathbb{R}^n , $n \geq 2$, with constant or variable coefficients.
 We study the distribution μ_t of the random solution at time $t \in \mathbb{R}$.
 We assume that the initial probability measure μ_0 has zero mean, a translation-invariant covariance, and a finite mean energy density.
-We also assume that μ_0 satisfies a Rosenblatt- or Ibragimov-Linnik-type mixing condition.
+We also asume that μ_0 satisfies a Rosenblattor Ibragimov-Linnik-type mixing condition.
 The main result is the convergence of μ_t to a Gaussian probability measure as $t \to \infty$ which gives a Central Limit Theorem for the KGE.
-The proof for the case of constant coefficients is based on an analysis of long time asymptotics of the solution in the Fourier representation and Bernstein's "room-corridor" argument.
-The case of variable coefficients is treated by using an "averaged" version of the scattering theory for infinite energy solutions, based on Vainberg's results on local energy decay.
+The proof for the case of constant coefficients is based on an analysis of long time asymptotics of the solution in the Fourier representation and Bernstein's 'room-corridor' argument.
+The case of variable coefficients is treated by using an 'averaged' version of the scattering theory for infinite energy solutions, based on Vainberg's results on local energy decay.